axltxl/hecatomb/README.md

 [![Build Status](https://drone.io/github.com/alericoveri/hecatomb/status.png)](https://drone.io/github.com/alericoveri/hecatomb/latest)

-This is the Hecatomb Quake II Client, an enhanced Version of [Yamagi's Quake 2](http://github.com/yquake2) II.
+This is the Hecatomb Quake II Client, an enhanced Version of [Yamagi's Quake II](http://github.com/yquake2).
 The main focus is engine modernization and expansion.
 With the power and stability of Yamagi Quake II, Hecatomb has full support of 64-bit architectures. processors and operating systems.
 This code should run on Windows XP or later, Mac OS X 10.6 or higher and on most unix-like operating systems (only FreeBSD,